 Tip number one for this challenge: you can make it your own.
-I set mine to be a two-minute challenge because it felt like something I could do every day.
+There are lots of versions you can try, but I set mine to be a two-minute-a-day bodyweight challenge because it felt like something I could do every day.
 Hard, but not so bad that I couldn't complete other workouts.

 Additionally, pick a position that feels just challenging enough for your body and still accommodates for any discomfort or injury.
 I began this challenge in a high plank (top of a push-up), but a few days in, I decided it wasn't challenging enough, so I lowered myself on down to an elbow plank and finally felt a little bit of muscle shaking (woo!).

 In two weeks time, doing a two-minute plank daily did not become a breeze.
 I had anticipated that a plank would feel like a cakewalk by the end of day 14, but alas . . . it was just as challenging as day 10, day four, etc.

 One thing that I appreciated was the abdominal activation that ended up happening in my other workouts.
 I became acutely aware of my core and how I was using it in my workouts like strength training and SoulCycle.
 I did end up feeling like I had a stronger base from which to work off of — and since you use your core in basically everything, this was a nice little benefit of the plank challenge.